FrancesCoronel/personal-website-v3/content/podcast/_index.md

 But instead of deciding to complain about the lack of good tech podcasts with POC hosts, I instead decided to start my own.

-Introducing **Tech Queens**, a podcast that focuses on stories and advice shared by women of color in tech.
+Introducing **Tech Queens**, the first and only podcast I know of that will solely focus on the stories and advice shared by women of color in tech.

 `#TechQueens`